Last updated on August 29, 2025

 Masked Vandal | Illustration by Jason A. Engle

 With the launch of Modern Horizons in June 2019, creatures with the changeling keyword reappeared.
-Morophon, the Boundless was designed to serve as a commander for tribal decks based around a specific creature type.
+Morophon, the Boundless, best shapeshifter in Magic, was designed to serve as a five-color commander for tribal decks based around a specific creature type.

-The last wave of changelings returned with Kaldheim in February 2021, this time focused on synergies within blue and green.
+There was quite a wave of changelings with Kaldheim in February 2021, this time focused on synergies within blue and green, and since then a few sporadic cards show up with the changeling text.

 Changelings by Color